This page was updated on Jan. 20, 2022.

 Are there virtual learning options available to school districts?

 Yes.
-In its Remote Instruction document, TEA outlines options available to districts and related funding options.
+In its Remote Instruction document (updated 9/29/21), TEA outlines options available to districts and related funding options.

 Some districts are using federal funds or reserve balances to pay for full-time virtual education.
-In addition, the legislature has passed and sent to the governor Senate Bill 15, which provides state funding for full-time virtual education.
-The bill will take effect immediately (once signed by Gov. Abbott).
+In addition, the legislature passed Senate Bill 15 that went into effect on Sept.
+9, which provides state funding for full-time virtual education.
 Specifically, SB 15 allows districts rated with a C or better to offer a local remote learning program for up to 10% of the district’s enrollment (more if a waiver is granted; also special education and 504 students do not count against the 10% cap).
-Students participating in such a program would count toward average daily attendance (ADA) for funding purposes (unless they participated in remote learning last year and failed the STAAR assessment or if they have excessive unexcused absences).
+Students participating in such a program would count toward average daily attendance (ADA) for funding purposes (unless they participated in remote learning last year and did not perform satisfactorily with Did not meet grade level or did not take the STAAR assessment, or if they have excessive daily unexcused absences).
 ADA funding is available retroactively for students who have already been participating in a local remote learning program during the 2021-22 school year so long as the program meets the requirements of the bill.
 This program and funding will expire Sept.
 1, 2023.
+Districts’ asynchronous plans must be publicly posted on their website.

 Senate bill 15 includes protections and requirements for teachers: